Servizio Informazioni Segrete: Operation Pesca di beneficenza

-In the spring of 1942 SIS ex-commander Alberto Lais planned and supervised Operation Pesca di beneficenza ("Lucky dip"), the recovery of British codebooks and other secret documents from the wreck of the destroyer HMS Mohawk, sunk in shallow water off the Kerkennah Islands during the battle of the Tarigo Convoy.
+In the spring of 1942 SIS ex-commander Alberto Lais planned and supervised Operation Pesca di beneficenza ("Lucky dip"), the recovery of British codebooks and other secret documents from the wreck of the destroyer HMS Mohawk, sunk by the italian destroyer Luca Tarigo in shallow water off the Kerkennah Islands during the battle of the Tarigo Convoy.
 Two Italian officers, Mario De Monte and Eliseo Porta, disguised as fishermen managed to recover the British Naval Signal book and various top-secret documents from the wreck, but they weren't able to recover the Naval Cipher, which was hidden behind a bulkhead bent by the water pressure.
 Francesco De Robertis' 1954 movie Uomini ombra, starring Giorgio Albertazzi and Paolo Stoppa, is based on De Monte's Memoirs.

 Intra-Axis co-operation

 In 1932, Servizio Informazioni Segrete made contact with German B-Dienst to ask for help with intelligence sharing, with B-Dienst explicitly wanting French naval intercepts from the Mediterranean and a relationship was established in Spring 1933.
 In April 1933, German cryptanalyst Wilhelm Tranow and others traveled to Rome to exchange material through the German naval attaché.
 But the relationship soured due to Italy's role in the Stresa Front agreement.
 In 1936, the Italian Regia Marina made a further attempt, when both Adolf Hitler and Benito Mussolini required cooperation between the military intelligence agencies of both nations, but B-Dienst was not part of this agreement until 1936.

 During World War II, SIS and B-Dienst were linked by a teleprinter and exchanged material, mostly intercepts.
 The two organizations shared a daily intelligence summary.
 As the war went on, however, relations between Fascist Italy and Nazi Germany became strained and Germans and Italians came to distrust each other.
 By January 1942 the two services had begun withholding information from each other.
 The Germans were particularly distrustful of Admiral Franco Maugeri, the head of the SIS.
 Albert Kesselring even accused Maugeri for passing secrets to the Allies, and being responsible for the loss of lives.